Senate confirms Linda Thomas-Greenfield as UN ambassador, despite controversy over China remarks

 "Let’s be clear that Linda Thomas-Greenfield has a record of praising and sympathizing with the Chinese Communist Party.
 It is not anomaly," Sen. Marsha Blackburn, R-Tenn., said in a statement.
 "An Africa expert, between 2013 and 2019 she testified before both chambers of Congress that the U.S. ‘is not competing with China in Africa.’"

-"We need a U.N.
-Ambassador who will stop Beijing in its tracks, not one who repeats the CCP’s foreign policy concepts," she said.
+"We need a U.N. ambassador who will stop Beijing in its tracks, not one who repeats the CCP’s foreign policy concepts," she said.

 The 2019 speech was a focus at her confirmation hearing, where she expressed regret for the words.
 Thomas-Greenfield said she now supports efforts to crack down on the Confucius Institute.